spzala/icpk8s/Labs/Lab9/README.md

 # Lab9 - shows how to globally set variable using ConfigMap

-## Pre-req: Make sure you are in the Lab9 directory
+## Pre-req: Make sure you are in the Lab9 directory.

 ## Overview:
 Set an environment variable in your container with ConfigMap.